XRPLF/xrpl-dev-portal/content/concept-accounts.md

     - A "regular" key pair that [can be rotated](reference-transaction-format.html#setregularkey).
     - A signer list for [multi-signing](reference-transaction-format.html#multi-signing).
 (Stored separately from the account's core data.)

-In the ledger's data tree, an account's core data is stored in the [AccountRoot](reference-ledger-format.html#accountroot) ledger node type.
+In the ledger's data tree, an account's core data is stored in the [AccountRoot](reference-ledger-format.html#accountroot) ledger object type.
 An account can also be the owner (or partial owner) of several other types of data.

 **Tip:** An "Account" in the XRP Ledger is somewhere between the financial usage (like "bank account") and the computing usage (like "UNIX account").
 Non-XRP currencies and assets aren't stored in an XRP Ledger Account itself; each such asset is stored in an accounting relationship called a "Trust Line" that connects two parties.